JoyZine Obama: Change

 'T-4'

-Tjapukai Aboriginal Cultural Park—began in 1987 as a small dance theatre company in Kuranda, and today has evolved into Tjapukai Aboriginal Cultural Park, a uniquely authentic $9 million enterprise designed to showcase a 40,000-year-old culture.
+Tjapai Aboriginal Cultural Park—began in 1987 as a small dance theatre company in Kuranda, and today has evolved into Tjapai Aboriginal Cultural Park, a uniquely authentic $9 million enterprise designed to showcase a 40,000-year-old culture.
 The experience combines the latest in theatrics and technology with interactive activities with local Aborigines, featuring traditional culture and customs, presented for today’s traveller by the Djabugay, the people of the rainforest, who themselves have a majority shareholding in the park.
-Tjapukai is a partnership between the long-term employees, the Tjapukai-speaking communities and several private business people, with the indigenous shareholders holding just over 50% of the company.
-The land that Tjapukai Aboriginal Cultural Park stands on is owned by the Djabugay and Irukanydji people, and is the largest private enterprise employer of Aboriginal people in Australia.
-There are two spellings of Tjapukai: Djabugay is the one adopted by the Djabugay Tribal Aboriginal Corporation, while the spelling Tjapukai is used for the company and the brand name.
+Tjapai is a partnership between the long-term employees, the Tjapai-speaking communities and several private business people, with the indigenous shareholders holding just over 50% of the company.
+The land that Tjapai Aboriginal Cultural Park stands on is owned by the Djabugay and Iranydji people, and is the largest private enterprise employer of Aboriginal people in Australia.
+There are two spellings of Tjapai: Djabugay is the one adopted by the Djabugay Tribal Aboriginal Corporation, while the spelling Tjapai is used for the company and the brand name.

 T.M.—tailor-made—a commercially produced cigarette as opposed to a hand-rolled one.